Life Sketch of Thomas Thornburg

 Thornburg served as the lyricist for The Masque of Poesie, which was produced in 1977 on the Ball State University campus and also performed for the silver jubilee of Queen Elizabeth II.

 As a native of Muncie, Indiana, Thornburg once quipped, “I have traveled a good deal in Muncie”—echoing with his allusion, Henry David Thoreau’s, “I have traveled a good deal in Concord (MA).”
-After his retirement from Ball State, Thornburg relocated from Muncie, Indiana, to Bozeman, Montana, where they resided with his wife until his passing on July 8, 2020.
+After his retirement from Ball State, Thornburg relocated from Muncie, Indiana, to Bozeman, Montana, where they resided until his passing on July 8, 2020.

 Tribute to Professor Thomas Thornburg